Working together with the neonatal care team

 Staff might want to protect parents, but your involvement in your baby’s procedures is your choice.
 If you would prefer to be with your baby for a procedure, you can let the staff know and they should try to involve you where they can.

-Remember, there is no right or wrong answer, and the choice is yours.
+Remember, there is no right or wrong answer when deciding how and when to get involved in your baby's care, and the choice is yours.

 When you are not there but would like to be in future